Suyashtnt/personal-website/src/lib/posts/the-wobbler.md

 import YouShouldMakeItYourPfp from '$lib/pictures/posts/the-wobbler/make-it-your-pfp.png?optimize'
 </script>

-Yo whats up blog post readers it's ya boy A badly drawn wobbler!
-Wait, but how did it become the badly drawn wobbler?
-Why was this chosen above all `TNTMan1671`, `Suyashtnt`, or `TNT MAN!!!`?
+In the distant past of...
+2016, young me decided that I was going to be a _Youtuber!_ Wether that was a good idea or not is debatable, but I remember clearly that I wanted to have one of those cringe as hell gaming intros with what is equivalent to the average YouTube family content creator personality.
+I started my first channel, under the name of `TNT MAN!!!`.
+You can already see the 8 year old energy in that.
+That would evolve into `TNT Man Inc` and now it's settled as `A badly drawn wobbler`. *(switch to youtube family creator voice)* _**But wait!**_ Why a _badly drawn wobbler_?
+Why was I a **MAN MADE OUT OF TNT IN THE FIRST PLACE!!!** in the first place?
+Why was _this mysterious wobbler_ chosen above **_ALL ELSE!?_**

+For the people who didn't die reading the intro, heres the story.

 ## The beginning
-It all starts in the distant past of...
-2020.
+In the distant past of before lockdown, 11 year old me decided that memory was not important I guess.
+All I remember that when I was 8 I started a [YouTube channel](https://www.youtube.com/@tabiasgeehuman).
+I had to decide a name on it, and out of all the names I could've chosen, it was `TNT MAN!!!`.
+This was because I really liked Minecraft (I still do), specifically the demolition part of it (I also still like this part, but less).

+9 Year old me decided "hmm, I kinda like making scuffed music.
+Maybe I can upload those to YouTube!"
+And so my first corporate rebrand started, under the name of `TNT Man Inc`.
+I still have the original songs on hand, but I'm not sure if I want to publish them online again.
+Maybe one day as a blog post in case I need to speedrun making one.
+I'll just say that they were sub-par.

+11 Was the time I started programming open source, so I needed a name for my github account.
+This was chosen by chance to be the cool, hip, and fresh name of...
+Suyashtnt.
+I do not remember why I chose this name, but it probably has to do that my email was also "Suyashtnt@gmail.com."

+12 Year old me...
+It's a long story.

+## Lockdown strikes
 Lockdown hit South Africa.
 2 Months later, 12 Year old me (and my friend) decided it would be a cool idea to start Minecraft modding, because why not.
 We were both stuck at home.
 I was working on [Just Another Ruby Mod](https://www.curseforge.com/minecraft/mc-mods/just-another-ruby-mod), but my friend had different ideas.

 My friend decided to start working on the next biggest mod in minecraft: The Sushal mod.
 This mod was basically an inside joke of my common nickname at the time: Sushi/Sushal.
 The mod added blocks of sushal which dropped sushi, soya oceans, and a whole Sushal dimension.
 It was going to be LEGENDARY.